Here's advice for the fourth piece of video equipment you should buy (after camera, lights and audio equipment):

 Here's a tip that I got from Award-winning director Errol Morris.
 Ok, I saw his movies and read about how he did it.

-See the above hyperlinked article for a detailed explanation.
 Morris uses a teleprompter to show a live feed of the himself (he's asking the questions) that is seen by the on-camera talent.
 Your CEO - instead of seeing text on a prompter, sees a friendly face - a tv producer, a director of marketing, whoever can engage the CEO in conversation.
 You'll need a cheap consumer camera on the interviewer to provide the feed to the teleprompter.

 Now the only hitch is that the pre-written script is out the window.
 However, the untrained on-camera talent is now having an organic conversation with the viewer.